dchaudhery/dchaudhery/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a third-year computer science student at the University of Waterloo
+I'm a third-year computer science student at the University of Waterloo with a passion for computer science and an entreprenurial spirit

 Previously I've worked as a Software Developer intern at: